-With generous support from the Thomas W. Smith Foundation, The Institute for Humane Studies is offering to fund four semester-long sabbaticals for the study, research, and teaching of classical liberal ideas.
+The Institute for Humane Studies is offering to fund semester-long sabbaticals for the study, research, and teaching of classical liberal ideas.

-Areas of interest include free/open markets, individual rights, private property, peace, prosperity, self-determination/autonomy, decentralization, limited government, privacy, free speech, and related themes.
+Areas of interest include free/open markets, individual rights, private property, peace, prosperity, self-determination/autonomy, decentralization, limited government, privacy, free speech, the cultural drivers and consequences of classical liberal ideas, and related themes.

 IHS traditionally works with academics in the fields of economics, political science, philosophy, history, and law.
 Scholars in other disciplines are welcome to apply.
-The awards (of $42,000 each) will be offered in the 2018-2020 academic years and sabbaticals must be taken during the prescribed time periods.
+The awards will be offered in the 2020-2021 academic year and sabbaticals must be taken during the prescribed time period.

 Successful applicants will be expected to visit Arlington, Virginia to present current research to a select group of IHS staff.